 Where is the current Ebola outbreak?

-The current Ebola outbreak is centered on four countries in West Africa: Guinea, Liberia, Nigeria, Sierra Leone, although there is the potential for further spread to neighboring African countries.
+The current Ebola outbreak is centered on four countries in West Africa: Guinea, Liberia, Sierra Leone and Mali, although there is the potential for further spread to neighboring African countries.

 Are there any cases of individuals contracting Ebola in the U.S.?